mahmoud-medhat0/3rd-project/instructions/2-deploying-trustworthy-code.md

 #### 4. Alerts

-When a build fails for any reason, the UdaPeople dev team needs to know about it.
+When a build fails for any reason, the rdproject dev team needs to know about it.
 That way they can jump in and save the day (the day that they almost ruined by checking in bad code… but we digress).
 We’re going to add an alert so that botched builds raise a nice wavy red flag.

 - Integrate Slack, email or another communication tool to receive alerts when jobs fail.
 Our examples are using Slack, but you should feel free to use the communication tool to which you are most accustomed.
 - Alerts should include a summary of what happened and a link to the job console output for quick troubleshooting.